Lake Tahoe beaches

 Beaches and marinas are what Lake Tahoe does best!
 This page is a super resource for finding your favorite swimming, sunning and boating place all around the big lake.
 But first a word from our sponsor.

-Let's get started on our tour of Lake Tahoe beaches and picnic areas with this handy Lake Tahoe map.
+Let's get oriented for our tour of Lake Tahoe beaches and picnic areas with this handy Lake Tahoe map.
 This particular map features beaches and marinas all around Lake Tahoe.
-To see the name of each location on the map, click on the little square icon in the upper left of the map header.
+To see the name of each location on the map, click on the little square icon in the map header.

 South Shore Beaches & Picnic Areas